code-and-effect/effective_assets/README.md

 ```

-## Image Processing and Resizing
+### Image Processing and Resizing

 CarrierWave and DelayedJob are used by this gem to perform image versioning.

+This will be moved over to the new ActiveJob API in future versions of this gem, but right now DelayedJob is the only supported background worker.

-See the installer created at uploaders/asset_uploader.rb to configure image versions.
+See the installer created at `app/uploaders/asset_uploader.rb` to configure image versions.

-Use the 'process :record_info => :thumb' directive to store image version dimensions and file sizes.
+Use the `process :record_info => :thumb` directive to store image version dimensions and file sizes.

-When this file is changed, you must reprocess any assets to recreate all image versions
+When this uploader file is changed, you must reprocess any existing `Effective::Asset` objects to recreate all image versions.

 This one-liner downloads the original file from AWS S3, creates the image versions locally using imagemagick, then uploads each version to its final resting place back on AWS S3.